kubermatic/docs/content/kubeone/main/getting-kubeone/_index.en.md

 ## Building KubeOne

-If you have the Go toolchain configured, you can use `go get` to obtain KubeOne.
+If you have the Go toolchain configured, you can use `go install` to obtain KubeOne.

 To get the latest stable release:

 ```
-GO111MODULE=on go get k8c.io/kubeone@main
+go install k8c.io/kubeone@latest
 ```

-To get other releases, such as alpha, beta, and RC releases, you can provide a tag to the `go get` command.
+To get a specific release, you can replace `latest` with the tag that you want to use.
 Check out the [GitHub Releases][github-tags] for the list of available tags.

 ```
-GO111MODULE=on go get k8c.io/kubeone@<insert-tag>
+go install k8c.io/kubeone@<tag>
 ```

-For releases before v1.0.0-rc.1, you have to use the following `go get` command.
+To get the development version (the `main` branch), you can use the following
+command:

 ```
-GO111MODULE=on go get github.com/kubermatic/kubeone@<insert-tag>
+go install k8c.io/kubeone@main
 ```

-If you already have KubeOne repository cloned, you can use `make` to install it.
+If you already have KubeOne repository cloned, you can use `make` to install it.s

 ```
-make install
+make
 ```

 {{% notice note %}}